JULIELab/wordEmotions/README.md

-# wordEmotions
+# Word Emotion Induction

-This repository holds code and data of our NAACL 2018 paper on word emotion induction.
+This repository holds code and data of our [NAACL 2018 paper](http://aclweb.org/anthology/N18-1173 ) on word emotion induction.

+## Introduction
+Word emotion induction is the task of predicting some complex emotion score for a given word.

+This README file will shortly be updated and extended.

 ## Citation
-If you use out code please cite our paper
+If you use this code please cite our paper:
 ```
 @InProceedings{N18-1173,
   author = 	"Buechel, Sven